About Us

 The First Americans

-“Late Pleistocene Exploration and Settlement of the Americas by Modern Humans” in the journal Science.
+For more information about the First Americans read this review article: “Late Pleistocene Exploration and Settlement of the Americas by Modern Humans” published in the journal Science.
+To see a short video on the First Americans, click the picture at right.

 History of the Center

 In 1981, Dr. Robson Bonnichsen, an associate professor of Anthropology and Quaternary Studies at the University of Maine, established the Center for the Study of Early Man and served as its first Director.
-The creation of the Center was made possible through a generous donation by the Bingham Trust.
-In 1990, the name of the Center was changed to the Center for the Study of the First Americans.
+The creation of the Center was made possible by a generous donation from the Bingham Trust.
+In 1990, the name of the Center was changed to the Center for the Study of the First Americans (CSFA).
 Dr. Bonnichsen moved the Center from Maine to Oregon State University in Corvallis in 1994.

 Facilities